 How it works

-The “tandem” is a reciprocal 1-to-1 coaching between participants.
-This exercise works best in blended learning – so if you have additional in-person sessions alongside E-Learning.
-This way, participants can pair up in the seminar and organize themselves together.
-This can also work completely digitally.
-As the trainer or course leader, your task is to regularly pose stimulating questions and offer additional support.
+The “tandem” is a mutual 1-to-1 coaching between participants.
+This exercise works best in blended learning – so if you have in-person appointments in addition to e-learning.
+For example, participants can pair up during a seminar and organize themselves.
+Of course, this also works completely digitally.
+As a trainer or course leader, you have the task of regularly asking prompting questions and providing additional support.

 In tandem, participants can discuss their learning goals and successes, clarify simple comprehension questions, or give each other tips.